iggytomcarr/Audire/README.md

-# README
+# Audire Media Player

 ## About

-This is the official Wails React template.
+Audire is a Minimalist Audio Player with Metadata.
+Built with Wails and Go.

+## How to run the project

 You can configure the project by editing `wails.json`.
 More information about the project settings can be found
 here: https://wails.io/docs/reference/project-config